 Daniel, in the period around 605 - 536 B.C., prophecied Greece would overtake the mighty Persians.
 Persia's empire is considered the largest and most powerful of all ancient empires. the Persian Empire.
 Employing a goat to represent Greece, and a ram to symbolize Persia, Daniel wrote the following.

-5 I kept on watching and saw a goat come from the west and charge across the entire earth, without even touching the ground.
-Between his eyes was a powerful horn, 6 and with tremendous anger the goat started toward the ram that I had seen beside the river.
-7 The goat was so fierce that its attack broke both horns of the ram, leaving him powerless.
+The goat was so fierce that its attack broke both horns of the ram, leaving him powerless.
 Then the goat stomped on the ram, and no one could do anything to help.
-8 After this, the goat became even more powerful.
-But at the peak of his power, his mighty horn was broken, and four other mighty horns took its place — one pointing to the north and one to the east, one to the south and one to the west.
+After this, the goat became even more powerful.
+But at the peak of his power, his mighty horn was broken, and four other mighty horns took its place - one pointing to the north and one to the east, one to the south and one to the west.

-20 The two horns of the ram are the kings of Media and Persia, 21 the goat is the kingdom of Greece, and the powerful horn between his eyes is the first of its kings.
-(Daniel 8)
+The two horns of the ram are the kings of Media and Persia, the goat is the kingdom of Greece, and the powerful horn between his eyes is the first of its kings (Daniel 8:5 - 8, 20 - 21).

 Some 200 years after the death of Daniel his God-inspired predictions proved correct.
 The undefeated Greek general Alexander the Great took the Persian empire around 334 - 330 B.C.

-21 I am the Lord, the King of Israel!
+I am the Lord, the King of Israel!
 Come argue your case with me.
 Present your evidence.
-22 Come near me, you idols.
+Come near me, you idols.
 Tell us about the past, and we will think about it.
 Tell us about the future, so we will know what is going to happen.
-23 Prove that you are gods by making your predictions come true.
-Do something good or evil, so we can be amazed and terrified.
-(Isaiah 41)

-For a list of all the prophetic world empires from Babylon to the Beast power in the End Time, see our article on World Empires.
+For a list of all the prophetic Old Testament world empires from Babylon to the Beast power in the End Time, see our article on World Empires.